-- (b) Applicability.
-Standards apply to development in the C-1, C-3, and CBD zoning districts and in the NC and RC overlay districts.
-Encroachments listed in subsection (e) below, shall be limited to existing properties.
-New developments, including residential construction, shall meet all setback requirements unless granted approval of a variance through the Community Development Board and/or City Council. - (c) Frontage buildout requirement.
+- (c) Frontage buildout requirement.
 This requirement refers to the percentage of the lot width that shall have a building façade at the primary street setback line.
-This requirement shall only refer to commercial development in the following districts as noted below and in Table 27-239: - (1) C-1, C-2, and C-3 District: 70% minimum frontage buildout (a reduction to 60% shall be granted for lots 120' wide or less to accommodate side yard parking).
+This requirement shall only refer to commercial development in the following districts as noted below and in Table 27-239: - (1) C-1 and C-3 District: 70% minimum frontage buildout (a reduction to 60% shall be granted for lots 120' wide or less to accommodate side yard parking).
 In general, side yard parking in these districts will only be permitted up to sixty (60) feet in width, regardless of lot width. - (2) CBD and NC Overlay District: 70% minimum frontage buildout - (d) Permitted & required frontages.
-Unless otherwise specified, all frontage elements must be contained within the encroachment areas described in Section 27-235.Table 27-236 below describes the permitted and required frontages for the R-4, CBD, C-1, C-3, and NC Overlay zoning districts, - (1) R Required: At least one of these is required along the primary frontage of the building. - (2) CR Conditionally Required: At least one of these may be required in combination with the Storefront, Lobby, or Terrace to provide shade.

-- (3) O Optional: These frontages are permitted, but not required. - (4) Prohibited: These frontages are not permitted.
+Unless otherwise specified, all frontage elements must be contained within the encroachment areas described in Section 27-235.
+Table 27-236 below describes the permitted and required frontages for the R-4, CBD, C-1, C-3, and NC Overlay zoning districts, - (1) R Required: At least one of these is required along the primary frontage of the building. - (2) CR Conditionally Required: At least one of these may be required in combination with the Storefront, Lobby, or Terrace to provide shade. - (3) O Optional: These frontages are permitted, but not required. - (4) Prohibited: These frontages are not permitted.